tmtsoftware/csw-prototype/test/pkg/README.md

 but the resulting installation is missing dependencies.
 The publishLocal task is needed to install the local dependencies for the Play app, which has a separate build file.

+Note: See <a href="file://../../extjs/Readme.md">../../extjs/Readme.md</a> for how to setup the ExtJS based web UI used below.

 To run the demo: Open terminal windows or tabs in these directories and run these commands:

 * cd hardware/src/main/c; mtserver2 filter